• Skip to primary navigation

 • Measure all the ingredients properly.
 A digital scale will result in CONSISTENT results every time.

 • When adding the dry ingredients to the wet ingredients, don’t overmix the batter.
-You need to GENTLY fold it in until it’s just combined, otherwise you will deflate all the air that you created in the egg mixture (see the picture tutorial above).
+You need to GENTLY fold it in until it’s just combined, otherwise you will deflate all the air that you created in the egg mixture.

-• Use the right brownie pan size.
-For this recipe, I used a 9 X 9 inch (23.5 X 23.5 cm) pan.
-If you have an 8 X 8 inch pan, the brownies will be a bit thicker, if you use a larger pan, they’ll be thinner.
-Keep in mind that pan size will also affect the baking time.
+• Pan sizes.
+For this recipe, I used an 8x8 inch (20X20cm) pan.
+You could use a 9 X 9 inch (23.5 X 23.5 cm) pan, but keep in mind that the brownies will be a bit thinner.
+Also, the pan size will also affect the baking time.

-• When you line your pan with parchment paper, make sure you leave about 2 – 2 ½ inches hanging over so you can just lift the whole pan of brownies out at once without breaking it.
+• Using parchment paper.
+When you line your pan with parchment paper, make sure you leave about 2 – 2 ½ inches hanging over so you can just lift the whole pan of brownies out at once without breaking it.

 Enjoy!